kevin-tracy/lazy_nlp_qd.jl/README.md

 where $f(x)$ is our cost and $c(x)$ is our constraint function.
 We can easily make equality constraints by setting the appropriate indices of $c_L[{\text{eqidx}}] =c_U[{\text{eqidx}}] $.

-### Sparse
+### Dense

-For sparse problems, we use the following NLP format:
+For dense problems, we use the following NLP format:

 $$
 \begin{align*}
 \underset{x}{\text{minimize}} & \quad f(x) \\